SofyanAkbar94/mlops-project-2024/README.md

 ![image](https://github.com/SofyanAkbar94/Project-DE-Zoomcamp-2024/assets/136363515/43710fc5-4cf3-4639-8b92-c8f00e411d14)

-## 2. Installation Mage - Orchestration Tool using Terraform in GCP
+## 2. Installation Mage - Orchestration Tool using Terraform in Azure

 If you're confused with the installation Mage in GCP I recommend using official Mage documentation and downloading all files :